The Vintage Doll Club of Southern Ontario

 A recent meeting was on Japanese bisque dolls.
 A large variety of dolls were brought from one collection and other members brought dolls in the category to add to the discussion.
 In many cases program presenters provide written hand outs and photos or illustrations of markings.

-We host an annual doll show in the Toronto area.
-This year it will be in Oakville in May.
+We host an annual doll show in the Toronto area..
 Antique and modern dolls are offered for sale as well as related clothing and accessories.
 We also provide UFDC information at the show to encourage the formation of new clubs or members at large.
 (MALs).

 We support a number of charitable endeavors including the Red Cross, layettes for new babies, toiletries for mothers in shelters, and Christmas gifts for families in need.
 The money for these projects is raised through our Doll Shows